-1 Existing conditions looking north on Distribution Street / 2 Conceptual illustration of the range of conditions with building reuse that occurs over time.
-Also shown is advanced mobility and next generation energy to accommodate small business startups and creative working space.
+1 Existing conditions looking north on Distribution Street / 2 Conceptual illustration of subtle, yet significant adaptions of the existing buildings over time with advanced mobility and next generation energy to accommodate small business startups and creative working space.

 When not walking, people use the extensive bike boulevards to connect them to the Rail Trail, and, the New Bern Shuttle, an autonomous shuttle that circulates throughout the day and night, connects people to the LYNX Blue Line and into the surrounding neighborhoods.